13Sharad/WebPortFolio/README.md

 # WebPortFolio
-I have done PortFolio project based on the technology involving HTML,CSS and JavaScript.
+I have done PortFolio project based on the technology involving HTML,CSS.